-Doing Nothing Retreats are offers to be completely without doing and without plan, for a few days, in a protected place, surrounded by nature, in groups or alone.
+Doing Nothing Retreats are invitations to be completely without doing and without plan, for a few days, in a protected place, surrounded by nature, in groups or alone.

-Silent Beingness – In a group retreat we sit together in silence only very sometimes, otherwise everyone is more or less on their own.
-Being alone with oneself and with Nothing is essential for this path.
+Silent Beingness – Being alone with oneself and the current situation is essential for this path.
+In group retreats we come together only sometimes.
 Doing Nothing is not a group practice per se.
-Where you settle, how long you stay, when you get up to go intentionless, you decide yourself out of the moment.
-In this way, one can incidentally find out how joyful impulses differ from avoidance impulses.
-Nature supports this drifting with the forest, the gardens, the benches for sitting and the paths for walking.
-Some prefer to stay alone in their room or to sit longer in a church – this can also be extremely fruitful.
-There are no “breaks” in doing nothing.
-For example, it begins on a Friday morning and ends on a Sunday morning.
-In this case, the inner retreat lasts 48 hours.
-No matter how long or short, Doing Nothing retreats always have only one beginning and only one end.
-In between is the sacred time.
+Where you settle down, how long you stay, and when you get up, to go for a walk without intention, is decided by yourself out of the moment.
+In this way, you can find out how joyful impulses differ from avoidance impulses.
+Nature supports this flow with its forest, meadows, benches for sitting and paths for walking.
+Sometimes it is good to stay alone in the room all day or to sit longer in a church.
+However, during retreats there are no “breaks”.
+No matter how long or short your Retreat is, it always has only one beginning and only one end.
+In between there is the sacred time.

-Meals in the group retreats are taken together in silence.
+Meals in group retreats are taken together in silence.

 Participation Requirements: Doing Nothing is not affiliated with any religion or organization.
 It is open to all people, regardless of faith, background or worldview.
-For those experienced with meditation practice, this concept-free and formless practice is particularly interesting, because it can be a test and an enrichment.
-However, it is not a prerequisite.
-Those who have been on the spiritual path for some time are just as welcome as those who have not yet experienced meditation.
+For those who have been familiar with meditation practice for a long time, this concept- and formless practice is particularly interesting.
+However, having already meditation experience is not a prerequisite.
+Those who have been on the spiritual path for a long time can feel just as invited as someone, who has no experience at all.